PhysioLabXR/PhysioLabXRDocs/source/index.rst

 5. Click on *Run* to run the script.
 Go back to the *Visualization tab*, type in ERPs and click on *Add* or hit enter.
-   You should see a new stream called ERPs added to the plots with a :cyan:`cyan` bubble at the bottom, meaning this stream is available to start.
+   You should see a new stream called ERPs added to the plots with |stream_available| at the bottom, meaning this stream is available on the network, and you can start receiving and plotting it.
 6. Click on the *Play* button of the ERPs plot widget to start the data flow.
 You should see the ERPs of the chosen channel plotted in the visualization tab.
 The first channel (red) shows the distractor ERPs and the second channel (blue) shows the targets.